awsdocs/amazon-chime-sdk-developer-guide/doc_source/background-blur.md

  */
 export default interface BackgroundBlurOptions {
   /** A {@link Logger|Logger} to which log output will be written. */ logger?: Logger;
-  /** The amount of blur that will be applied to a video stream */ blurStrength?: number;
+ /** The amount of blur that will be applied to a video stream. */ blurStrength?: number;
   /** How often the video frame processor will report observed events*/ reportingPeriodMillis?: number;
 }